 Why do certain things make me feel stressed?

-The amount of stress we feel in different situations can depend on:
+The amount of stress you feel in different situations may depend on many factors such as:

-- our perception of the situation – this might be connected to our past experiences, our self-esteem, and how our thought processes work (for example, if we tend to interpret things positively or negatively)
+- Your perception of the situation – this might be connected to your past experiences, your self-esteem, and how your thought processes work (for example, if you tend to interpret things positively or negatively)

-- how skilled we are at dealing with pressure (see p.10)
+- Now experienced you are at dealing with that particular type of pressure

 “I get stressed when things get out of perspective – too much work, thinking too far ahead.”